tangrams/tangram-tutorial/README.md

 ## To create a build version

-To create a build version run: `npm build`
+To create a build version run: `npm run build`

 This will place the proper assets in the `/dist` folder.